lhmet-forks/r-eda-gapminder/_episodes/00-starting_your_project.md

 RStudio provides a helpful set of tools to do this through its "**Projects**" interface, which not only creates a working directory for you but also remembers its location (allowing you to quickly navigate to it).
-The interface also (optionally) preserves custom settings and open files to make it easier to resume work after a break.
+The interface also preserves custom settings and open files to make it easier to resume work after a break.

 ### Creating a new project